 A work order will then be generated and forwarded to the appropriate maintenance operations, or through remodeling services for large construction projects.
 If the problem is an emergency, repairs will be performed immediately.

 When should I clear the area of any hazards that are present?

 Please clear the area as soon as possible.
 If you can't clear the area before the maintenance person arrives, please call the FIXIT hotline to let them know you need additional time.

 What if I have biological/chemicals/radioactive waste present?

 All hazardous chemicals should be moved to another location within the lab and stored in an appropriate manner.
-If you need any assistance in moving or storing your chemicals, please contact the Chemical Safety office at 500-5832 and we will be glad to assist you.
-All hazardous waste can be disposed of by calling the Environmental Protection Program waste hotline 500-5837.
+If you need any assistance in moving or storing your chemicals, please contact the Chemical Safety Program office at 713-500-5832 and we will be glad to assist you.
+All hazardous waste can be disposed of by calling the Environmental Protection Program waste hotline 713-500-5837.
 Please see the waste disposal procedures for additional instructions on the disposal of chemical waste.

 What if I have been using radioactive materials in the area?

 Remove all radioactive material and equipment.
 This includes the plastic backed absorbent material you may have on your work surface.
 You should also perform a wipe test of the area to insure there is no contamination present.
 For additional assistance, please call the Radiation Safety Program office 713-500-5840.